 Heritage is an important feature of Newcastle’s built and natural environment.
 The heritage significance of a place is what makes it special.
 It can include buildings and places with special historical, cultural, social, architectural, archaeological, natural or aesthetic value.

-In New South Wales the responsibility for managing and regulating cultural heritage is split between the state government and local governments.
+In New South Wales the responsibility for managing and regulating cultural heritage is split between the state and local governments.

 Our Heritage Strategy (PDF) gives an overview of City of Newcastle’s approach to managing and regulating heritage in Newcastle.
-It is based on the principles of the Burra Charter and best practice.
+It is based on the principles and processes of the Burra Charter and best practice.
 In particular:

 “The Burra Charter advocates a cautious approach to change: do as much as necessary to care for the place and to make it useable, but otherwise change it as little as possible so that its cultural significance is retained.”